dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-24-the-complete-guide-to-signing-the-certificate-authority-keys.markdown

     Your selection?

-By setting a depth of 1, the signing keys are trusted, but developer keys are not.
+By setting a depth of 2, the signing keys' signatures are trusted, but developer keys are not.

     Your selection?
-1
+2

     Please enter a domain to restrict this signature, or enter for none.